Palace Theatre (New York City): Auditorium

 The auditorium, which the New York City Landmarks Preservation Commission (LPC) has protected as a city landmark, is the only portion of the original theater that survives.
 It is placed in a rigid enclosure that is structurally separate from the buildings within which it has been housed.
 The auditorium has boxes, two balconies above an orchestra level, and a large stage behind an oversized proscenium arch.
 The auditorium's width is slightly greater than its depth.
 The foyer and lobby were designed with plaster decorations in high relief, which alluded to the vaudeville presented at the Palace, while the stage itself was originally sloped.
-Though the auditorium's orchestra level was originally at the ground story, it will be on the third story when TSX Broadway is completed.
+Though the auditorium's orchestra level was originally at the ground story, it was raised to the third story when TSX Broadway was built.

+The New York Times described the auditorium as "Baroque with Beaux-Arts influences".
+Many of the original design features were removed over the years and were restored in the 2020s using plaster molds and historical photographs.